owlbarn/tutorial/book/case-image-inception/README.md

 The deeper you go, the more you will experience the "vanishing gradient" problem.
 This problems is that, in a very deep network, during the back-propagation phase, the repeated multiplication operations will make the gradients very small, and thus the performance affected.

 The ResNet in [@he2016deep] proposes an "identity shortcut connection" that skips one or more layers and combines with predecessor layers.
-It is called a residual block, as shown in [@fig:case-image-inception:residual] (Src: original paper).
+It is called a residual block, as shown in [@fig:case-image-inception:residual].

 ![Residual block in the ResNet](images/case-image-inception/residual-block.png "residual block"){width=60% #fig:case-image-inception:residual}